MDF stands for Medium Density Fiberboard. Yes quite the mouthful! Thus the abbreviation.

 Pros of MDF

-- MDF is more affordable than other options.
+- It is more affordable than other options.
 This makes it a great economic install choice.

-- MDF can be mixed and matched with solid wood trims and so forth.
+- It can be mixed and matched with solid wood trims and so forth.
 Get creative!

-- MDF smooth surface makes it ideal for surface painting
+- It’s smooth surface makes it ideal for surface painting

 - Decorative edges achieved easily.
 Great for creating designs with a router.

-- MDF is considered to be durable and looks great once installed and finished.
+- It is considered durable and looks great once installed and finished.

 Cons of MDF

-- MDF soaks up water and other liquids like a sponge.
-It will swell unless it is sealed very well on all sides and edges.
+- It soaks up water and other liquids like a sponge.
+MDF can swell unless it is sealed well on all sides and edges.

-- MDF cannot be stained.
+- This material cannot be stained.
 Again the water and swelling issue.
 Also since MDF has no wood grain, staining does not look good.

 - MDF does not hold screws well due to its fine particle construction.

-- MDF is dense and therefore very heavy.
+- It is dense and therefore very heavy.
 This can make it difficult to work with.

-- MDF contains VOCs so careful precautions must be taken when cutting and sanding
+- It contains VOCs meaning careful precautions must be taken when cutting and sanding